Find Your Future 2016. Pic:Janina Struk

 Non-members have a standing invitation to find out more about what the union has to offer and to join us.
 Local and workplace recruitment events and public fairs, provide a welcome opportunity for us to meet with future members.

 In addition BECTU takes part in key trade events such as BVE, the ABTT Show and PLASA and our officials are regularly invited to speak to students on theatre, film and media courses.
 The Student Register supports our work with students.
 New entrants who join within a year of graduation/training save on the cost of membership.

 Members also have the opportunity to get involved with the running of their branch.
 Branch representative elections are held annually.
 Find out more about the role of branches.

-Whether you are interested in a formal role as branch secretary or steward, or if you have a specific interest in equality, training or health and safety, BECTU values the contribution of those willing to play an active part.
+Whether you're interested in a formal role as branch secretary or steward, or if you have a specific interest in equality, training or health and safety, BECTU values the contribution of those willing to play an active part.

 We are especially keen that our branch representatives should reflect society's make up.
 Whatever your gender, colour or race, disability, sexual orientiation or religion, we are interested in your views on the industry.
 Get involved in BECTU and tell us how you think the needs of staff and freelancers should be met.

 Our training programme for representatives is extensive.
-Don't forget, too, that a formal union role comes with rights to time off for union duties, including training for those duties.
+Don't forget that a formal union role comes with rights to time off for union duties, including training for those duties.